 The Active Directory Report Builder is designed for IT Managers, IT Consultants, IT support engineers or Service desk agents who in some shape or form manage Active Directories.

 No, The Active Directory Report builder is designed to read from Active Directory and cannot write or edit objects back to Active Directory.

 xlsx, csv, html and txt format files.
 For heavy data reporting export, it is recommended to export to xlsx which use the best file compression.
 To export a report with all data structured in just one row, use the txt export.

 The Active Directory Report builder has a flexible yet simple to use report creation flow.
-Select a category, such as users, then select report, you can see the columns for that report before it’s been created.
+Select a category, such as users, then select report, you can see the pre-configured columns for that report before it’s been created.
 In the dropdown menu for the report, select if you want any filter and leave the "EDIT COLUMNS" tick box checked if you want to add more columns, then click "Create Report".

 Select (in top): "Search in Entire Forest"

 Next, Select report: "User accounts created: In the last: type: "7" days (without quotes) and select the columns you need.